telgi/boris-bikes-revisited/README.md

 As a member of the public
 So I can decide whether to use the docking station
 I want to see a bike that has been docked

+As a system maintainer,
+So that I can plan the distribution of bikes,
+I want a docking station to have a default capacity of 20 bikes.
 ```

 ### *Edge Cases*